6.1

 Some participants suggested that this kind of 'tribunal role' could be fulfilled by the FWC.
 Professor Riley Munton said the FWC's role should be extended to allow it to adjudicate in matters relating to 'all kinds of work', not just formal 'employee' relationships.
 Professor Riley Munton said on-demand platforms are increasingly making it 'very difficult' to determine who fits into the traditional employee model, and suggested:

 … rather than continue to agonise over who fits within that test and who doesn't and leave those who don't in an unregulated wilderness, we ought to look at work that's performed and we ought to provide oversight of work and oversight of workplace disputes by an appropriate body.
-We have that body already in the Fair Work Commission, and I would like to see the Fair Work Commission's brief extended to include all kinds of work.70
+We have that body already in the Fair Work Commission, and I would like to see the Fair Work Commission's brief extended to include all kinds of work.

 6.74

 The current role of the FWC includes 'setting modern award wages and conditions, including those for part-time and casual employees'.
-Employees, employers and registered organisations, including unions, 'can apply to the FWC to vary terms of a modern award'.71 However, the FWC is currently unable to make orders in relation to arrangements that are not employment relationships.
+Employees, employers and registered organisations, including unions, 'can apply to the FWC to vary terms of a modern award'.
+However, the FWC is currently unable to make orders in relation to arrangements that are not employment relationships.

 6.75

-The Australian Small Business and Family Enterprise Ombudsman (Ombudsman) submitted that, as well as issues to do with a lack of clarity around legal status, there is 'a need for more effective internal dispute resolution processes within the ondemand economy'.
+The Australian Small Business and Family Enterprise Ombudsman (Ombudsman) submitted that, as well as issues to do with a lack of clarity around legal status, there is 'a need for more effective internal dispute resolution processes within the on‑demand economy'.
 The Ombudsman reported that its assistance team 'regularly deals with disputes between platforms and their small business 'partners'', with the most common disputes relating to 'a small business partner being issued with a temporary or permanent ban from the platform for a breach of guidelines or conditions'.
 These issues are compounded by, a 'lack of transparency around reasons for a ban', and 'a lack of right to appeal or effective dispute resolution services'.
 The Ombudsman recommended:

 These employees and/or small businesses would benefit greatly from more structured and accessible dispute resolution service and avenues of communication with the relevant platforms to quickly resolve their issues.
-This would allow them to get back to work quicker, or entirely avoid unnecessary interruptions to work.72
+This would allow them to get back to work quicker, or entirely avoid unnecessary interruptions to work.

 6.76